rroisinn/sweng/report_md_folder/report.md

 These layers of the Technical Architecture work together to enable the functionality of SWENG.

 ![Technical architecture](SWENG_tech_arch.png)

-### <span style="color:hotpink;">Recommendation Algorithm Development (Peace)</span>
+### <span style="color:hotpink;">Recommendation Algorithm Development</span>
 A pivotal aspect of Sweng's concept development was the creation of a sophisticated algorithm capable of learning and evolving with each user interaction.
-The app’s engine was designed to analyze swipes, wishlist additions, and purchase history to refine and personalize the product feed.
+The app’s engine was designed to analyse swipes, wishlist additions, and purchase history to refine and personalise the product feed.
 This continuous learning process ensures that users remain engaged with the content that is most relevant to them, increasing the likelihood of purchase conversions.

-The heart of Sweng lies in its recommendation algorithm.
+The heart of Sweng lies in its custom-built recommendation algorithm.
 Designed to mimic the intuitive and engaging experience of dating apps, Sweng's algorithm uses machine learning to analyse user interactions—swipes, likes, wishlist additions—and tailor the shopping experience to individual tastes.
-When building the recommendation Algorithm we researched various machine learning libraries in Python that could be used for building recommendation systems.
-We also researched the different types of recommendation systems like content-based,collaborative-filtering and hybrid systems.
+When building the recommendation algorithm we researched various machine learning libraries in Python that could be used for building recommendation systems.
+Also researched the different types of recommendation systems like content-based,collaborative-filtering and hybrid systems.
 The main functionality of our recommendation algorithm was to be given information about the items that a user likes and then recommend something similar, this was done using a Python library called scikit-learn, which used things like term frequency and cosine similarity of terms used to describe an item to find other items that were similar to it, it then returned the recommended item in JSON format.

     from sklearn.feature_extraction.text import TfidfVectorizer #TF-> term frequency used for calculating similarities in texts